 33. FACT: In the 1969-70 school year, Alabama’s high schools desegregated, complying with federal laws that dated to the 1954 Supreme Court ruling, Brown vs. the Board of Education.
 The 1969 change meant previously all-white high schools on Bryant’s recruiting trails were now lined up black athletes.
 As a result, in 1970, Jackson was Bryant’s first recruited black recruit as a senior out of desegregated Carroll High in Ozark, Ala.
 Jackson had played his junior year at D.A.
 Smith, the city’s all-black high school.
 With desegregation, D.A.
 Smith was converted to a middle school, which was typical of school districts throughout the South.

 35. FACT: Bryant once said he may not be the first SEC coach to recruit an African-American athlete, but he wouldn’t be the third.
-He was tied for fifth with Vanderbilt.
-Kentucky (1967), Tennessee (1968), in-state rival Auburn (1970) and Mississippi State (1970) all lined up black players before Alabama and Vanderbilt, in 1971.
+He was tied for sixth with Vanderbilt.
+They were preceded by Kentucky (1967), Tennessee (1968), in-state rival Auburn (1970), Florida (1970) and even Mississippi State (1970).
+They all lined up black players before Alabama and Vanderbilt, in 1971.

 36. FACT: The USC roster, according to the myth, resembled segregated HBCU Grambling State's powerful football program, but the Trojans actually had only five black starters among 22: quarterback Jimmy Jones, fullback Sam Cunningham, tailback Clarence Davis, defensive end Tody Smith and linebacker Charlie Weaver.
 That’s hardly Grambling.
 USC had only 16 black players overall in its transition from seven in 1967 to 23 in 1972.